Avila University Social Media

 GUIDELINES FOR OFFICIALLY POSTING ON BEHALF OF AVILA UNIVERSITY

 All proposals to create official Avila University department, organization, or club social media accounts must be submitted to the Office of Marketing and Communication (OMC) for approval prior to creation.
 All social media accounts created on behalf of the University must be linked to an academic or administration department’s administrative email account.
-The Office of Marketing and Communication must also have administrative access for the social media account.
+The Office of Marketing and Communication must also have administrative access to the social media account.

 An employee may never use a personal email account to establish a University-related social media account.
 More than one Avila employee must have administrative access to the account.
 Administrative access will be terminated upon the employee’s separation from employment, reassignment to another job or for disciplinary reasons.